github/codeql/swift/README.md

 # Swift on CodeQL

-> [!WARNING]
+> [!NOTE]
-> The Swift CodeQL package is an experimental and unsupported work in progress.
+> CodeQL analysis for Swift is currently in beta.
+During the beta, analysis of Swift code, and the accompanying documentation, will not be as comprehensive as for other languages.

 ## Development